 Exploding box greeting cards have been trendy in the crafting world for several years.
 If you're one of those people wondering what a DIY exploding box is, rest assured it's much more harmless than it sounds.

 The term is used to describe paper box greeting cards that been created so that the sides cascade outwards as the lid is removed.
 These creative cards are a fun and innovative way to personalize a birthday gift, an anniversary gift, or even boxes for wedding favors.
 Just change the color and theme of the paper or cardstock used to create them.
 These box cards are perfect for any occasion.

-Since this is a do-it-yourself craft, you can customize this exploding box any which way you'd like.
-For instance, you can try adding rubber stamped tags with a special message, attaching decorative embellishments, adding keepsakes or mementos, or anything else that you can think of.
-Just place a gift in the center of the box, or make a tiny gift box and attach it to the center of the box, to hold your special present.
+Since this is a DIY craft, you can customize this exploding box any which way you'd like.
+For instance, you can try adding some rubber stamped tags with a special message, attach decorative embellishments, add keepsakes or mementos, or get creative with the presents you're gifting.
+If you are feeling exceptionally crafty, make a tiny box that holds the recipient's present and attach it to the center of the box.

 - Paper or cardstock

 - Embellishments and adornments

 Make sure to use thicker paper when making this project.
 If you're looking for an even more robust structure, we recommend using a thicker cardstock or chipboard.

 No matter which type of material you decide upon, it is a good idea to practice first using scrap paper before moving onto good quality paper or cardstock.
 To make this even simpler, try printing and practicing on a template.Continue to 2 of 6 below.

 Now that you know a little bit about the DIY exploding box and have some ideas for what types of gifts you can use it for, you will want to get to work on creating this lovely card craft.

 We are making a simple example exploding box card using only one layer, but you can add as many layers to the card as you wish.